 Once you’ve gotten the business side of things out of the way, you need to manage the actual work.
 Projects, recurring tasks, and sharing tasks are all part of the life of a freelancer.
 Whether you’re looking for a full fledged project management tool or a simple way to track your own work, there are many tools available.

 Use any of these top applications to stay on top of what you do.

 Wrike is an online project management software that’s designed for real time project management and insights.
 The app serves as a project hub where users are able to discuss tasks and ideas, manage schedules, and store files securely in the cloud.
 It’s a great way to organize all your projects in one place and allows you to collaborate with clients very easily.

 After you spend the time figuring out what needs to get done — and start doing — the result will in many cases involve files to manage or share.
 Some of the project management tools above include file management and online storage.
 But many do not.

 Not to worry though.
 There are lots of options for storing, sharing and backing up your data.
 Here’s some tools focused on this essential aspect of your business.

-I’ve talked here recently about Dropbox and I have to confess — this is one of my favourite tools.
-It has been a great boon to my business and makes collaboration a cinch.
+We’ve talked before about Dropbox and have to confess — this is one of our favourite tools as it makes collaboration a cinch.
 Add the peace of mind with its file revisions and tight integration with the operating system and it simply fades into the background.

 One other vital aspect to your business is keeping track of customers.
 Tracking interactions, leads, tasks, meetings and follow-up’s is needed to make sure that your revenue streams are always flowing.